-Transform the Bay Area's energy and economic infrastructure to get off fossil fuels and bring healthful air and a healthy environment to all.
+Transform the Bay Area's energy infrastructure to get off fossil fuels.
+Do our part to stabilize the earth's climate and bring healthy air to all.

 BayCAP Slide Presentation